-The top picture from Feb.
-12, 1950 shows car 956 and another S. Claiborne car downbound at State Street.
-The second photo, dated March 11, 1950, looks across the wide neutral ground from the other track toward car 959, stopped to discharge a passenger, perhaps the suited gentleman seen walking around the trailing end of the car.
-The date and location of the third picture, also featuring car 959, are unknown, but it was probably taken in the late 1940s.
-The fourth picture, somewhere along S. Claiborne Ave., is dated Jan.
+The top picture shows car 921 passing azaleas and palmettoes somewhere along S. Claiborne Avenue in 1948.
+The second picture is from Feb.
+12, 1950 and shows car 956 and another S. Claiborne car downbound at State Street.
+The third photo, dated March 11, 1950, looks across the wide neutral ground from the other track toward car 959, stopped to discharge a passenger, perhaps the suited gentleman seen walking around the trailing end of the car.
+The date and location of the fourth picture, also featuring car 959, are unknown, but it was probably taken in the late 1940s.
+The fifth picture, looking at car 874, probably dates from the early 1950s.
+The sixth photo features cars 874 upbound at left, and 948 downbound at the right, some time in the last few years of the line.
+Buildings of the Baptist hospital can be seen in the background.
+The photographer is probably somewhere near Soniat Street.
+There is an unusual car stop sign in the left foreground.
+The seventh photograph, with car 972 somewhere along S. Claiborne Ave., is dated Jan.
 7, 1951.

 Note the narrow roadway for automobile traffic.
-This ultimately proved fatal to the line, since the only way to widen the automobile lanes necessarily involved either rebuilding the streetcar tracks further to the center of the neutral ground, or removing them altogether. — Fred Victor DuBrutz photo (second picture), D. R. Toye, S. J., Kenner Train Shop (Chris Rodriguez) collection, courtesy of Mike Palmieri (third picture); Bechtel (fourth picture)
+This ultimately proved fatal to the line, since the only way to widen the automobile lanes necessarily involved either rebuilding the streetcar tracks further to the center of the neutral ground, or removing them altogether. — Fred Victor DuBrutz photo (third picture), D. R. Toye, S. J., Kenner Train Shop (Chris Rodriguez) collection, courtesy of Mike Palmieri (fourth picture); Bechtel (seventh picture)

 Previous Picture | Next Picture